By Joanne Jeffries. Last Updated 4th November 2021. Welcome to our case study relating to personal injury claims payouts for paralysis.

 Have you experienced paralysis caused by a stroke?
 If the effects of your stroke, or the paralysis itself was worsened due to medical negligence or a stroke misdiagnosis, than you could be entitled to claim tens or even hundreds of thousands of pounds in paralysis compensation.
 If you think you are entitled to make a paralysis compensation claim call Accident Claims UK on 0800 073 8801.

 We are a well respected personal injury solicitors firm that specialises in representing medical misdiagnosis compensation claims and NHS misdiagnosis compensation claims.
 We offer a free telephone consultation to all of our potential clients, so call us today to see if you have a valid claim and how much Stroke misdiagnosis compensation or paralysis compensation you could be entitled to claim.
 Alternatively if you are not comfortable speaking on the telephone, you can email us instead.
-If you have legitimate grounds to claim compensation for paralysis, we will provide you with an excellent personal injury solicitor to handle your claim.
+If you have legitimate grounds to claim compensation for paralysis, we will provide you with an excellent personal injury solicitor to handle your no win no fee claim.
+If you’re family members looking to make paralysis injury claims for spinal cord injuries or someone whose legs are paralysed, we could help you.

 This case study deals with the case of Miss S (whose name we have abbreviated to protect her privacy), who successfully made a paralysis compensation claim following an accident that had happened 5 years earlier.
 Miss S from Birmingham, was 36 at the time of her injuries, and 41 when she made her paralysis compensation claim.